SNL-UCSB/cs176b-assignments/spring23/assignment1/README.md

 Your Python program (fat_tree.py) must:

-- Take the number of switch ports per switch, i.e., $k$ as input
+- Take the number of switch ports per switch, i.e., $k$ as input(Note that $k$ cannot be negative, zero or odd number)
 - It should create a fat tree topology for the input $k$ using Mininet
 - Use the OVSBridge as switches.
 You do not need to specify any remote OF controller for this assignment.
 - Generate output file: `net_dump.txt`, which contains the dump of network.